arafatul86/akslab/README.md

 ## Setup the Jumpbox VM

+You need to have Azure Command Line Interface(CLI) or Powershell and Git installed on you machine in order to be able complete the manual setup.

+Azure tools: <a href="https://azure.microsoft.com/en-us/downloads/"/>

+Git download: <a href="https://git-scm.com/downloads"/>

 ## Easy setup

 1. Start the jumpbox deployment by clicking on the 'Deploy to Azure' button below